lbdremy/scrapinode/README.markdown

 ##Get Started
     var scrapinode = require('scrapinode');
-    scrapinode.init(); // Look at default scrapule contained in /lib/scrapules
+    scrapinode.init(); // Add default scrapule to the set of scrapules.
+Look at default scrapule contained in /lib/scrapules

-    scrapinode.use('/path/to/my/personal/scrapules/'); // Add a scrapule (a scrapule is a set of extractor)
+    scrapinode.use( __dirname + '/path/to/my/personal/scrapules/'); // Add a scrapule (a scrapule is a set of extractor) an absolute path is required

     // Scrap the awesome video page of Norman on YouTube var url = 'http://www.youtube.com/user/NormanFaitDesVideos';